ShivamB25/shodan-cam/README.md

 python main.py --free
 ```

-The script will automatically switch to free mode if it detects you're using a free API key (oss plan) without the `--free` flag.
+The script will automatically switch to free mode if it detects you're using a free API key (oss plan) or if you have 0 query credits.

 **What's different in free mode?**
+- Uses extremely simple queries without complex filters to avoid Access Denied errors
-- Avoids using the `product:` filter which often causes Access Denied errors with free API keys
+- Completely avoids using the `product:` filter which often causes Access Denied errors
-- Uses alternative search terms based on `http.title`, `http.html`, and other free-friendly filters
-- Adds more basic queries that work well with the free tier
+- Uses single-term searches like 'webcam', 'camera', 'nvr', 'dvr', 'cctv' instead of complex filters
+- Uses basic port searches without additional filters
-- Provides better error messages when Access Denied errors occur
+- Provides detailed error messages when Access Denied errors occur
+- Automatically tries simplified versions of failed queries
+- Adds longer delays between queries to respect rate limits

 The script will:
 1. Connect to the Shodan API using your key.